tomasdanjo/The-Tribune/README.md

 4.)
 Search Bar
 - The search bar allows users to easily find articles, news, and other related content by entering keywords or phrases.

 5.)
-Cross-platform sharing
-- Users must be able to share articles across various multimedia platforms and messaging apps for wider reach and engagement.
+Content approval and Revisions
+- Submitted articles must go through a series of approval processes, allowing editors to review, approve, or request revisions.

 6.)
-Support Video and Audio Content
-- The portal must support the inclusion and playback of video and audio content within articles
+Summarize Article
+- The system provide functionality to generate summaries of articles for quick consumption

 7.)
-Content approval and Revisions
-- Submitted articles must go through a series of approval processes, allowing editors to review, approve, or request revisions.

-8.)
-Scheduled Content
-- Journalists and editors must be able to schedule articles for future publication

-9.)
 Subscribe to newsletter
 - Users must be able to subscribe to a newsletter to instant receive updates and notifications on the latest stories and content posted on the portal.

 # Built-With